AlessandroCorradini/National-Research-University-Higher-School-of-Economics-Advanced-Machine-Learning-Specialization/README.md

 6) [Natural Language Processing - TODO](#TODO)
 7) [Addressing Large Hadron Collider Challenges by Machine Learning - TODO](#TODO)

-## Certificate of Completition
+## Certificate of Completion
-You can see the [Certificate of Completition - TODO](#TODO) and other certificates in my [Certificates Repo](https://github.com/AlessandroCorradini/Certificates) that contains all my certificates obtained through my journey as a self-made Data Science and better developer.
+You can see the [Certificate of Completion - TODO](#TODO) and other certificates in my [Certificates Repo](https://github.com/AlessandroCorradini/Certificates) that contains all my certificates obtained through my journey as a self-made Data Science and better developer.

 <br/>